arfadmuzali/restui/README.md

 ## Uninstall

-By default RESTUI make a config directory inside your machine, so if you want to uninstall RESTUI you have to delete the configuratin too
+By default RESTUI make a config directory inside your machine, so if you want to uninstall RESTUI make sure to delete the configuration

 ```bash
 # For Linux